adityaraju926/final-project-520/README.md

 - **Important Note**:
   - The median is calculated across all demographic groups in the dataset
   - This provides a national benchmark for comparison
-  - The prediction is not relative to state-specific medians

 ## Dataset Description